awsdocs/aws-secrets-manager-docs/doc_source/intro.md

 ### Programmatically Retrieve Encrypted Secret Values at Runtime Instead of Storing Them<a name="features_retrieve-by-label"></a>

 One of the most important reasons to use Secrets Manager is to help you improve your security posture by removing hard\-coded credentials from your app's source code, and by not storing credentials in or with the app itself, in any way\.
-Storing the credentials in or with the app subjects them to possible compromise by anyone who can inspect your app or its components\.
-It also makes rotating your credentials difficult at best\.
-This is because you have to update your app and deploy the changes to every client before you can deprecate the old credentials\.
+Storing the credentials in or with the app subjects them to possible compromise by anyone who can inspect your app or the components\.
+Since you have to update your app and deploy the changes to every client before you can deprecate the old credentials, it makes rotating your credentials difficult at best\.

 Secrets Manager enables you to replace stored credentials with a runtime call to the Secrets Manager web service, so you can retrieve the credentials dynamically when you need them\.

 Most of the time, your client simply wants to access the most recent version of the encrypted secret value\.
 When you query for the encrypted secret value, you can choose to provide only the secret's name or Amazon Resource Name \(ARN\), without specifying any version information at all\.
 If you do this, Secrets Manager automatically returns the most recent version of the secret value\.

 However, other versions can exist at the same time\.
-Most systems support secrets that are more complicated than a simple password—such as full sets of credentials that include the connection details, the user ID, and the password\.
+Most systems support secrets more complicated than a simple password—such as full sets of credentials that include the connection details, the user ID, and the password\.
 Secrets Manager allows you to have multiple sets of these credentials that exist at the same time\.
 Each set is stored in a different version of the secret\.
-During the secret rotation process, Secrets Manager tracks the older credentials that you're replacing, as well as the new credentials that you want to start using, until the rotation is complete\.
+During the secret rotation process, Secrets Manager tracks the older credentials you're replacing, as well as the new credentials you want to start using, until the rotation is complete\.
 It tracks these different versions by using *[staging labels](terms-concepts.md#term_staging-label)*\.

 ### Store Just About Any Kind of Secret<a name="features_storing-secrets"></a>

-Secrets Manager enables you to store text up to 4096 bytes in length in the encrypted secret data portion of a secret\.
+Secrets Manager enables you to store text in the encrypted secret data portion of a secret\.
 This typically includes the connection details of the database or service\.
 These details can include the server name, IP address, and port number, as well as the user name and password that are used to sign in to the service\.
+For details on secrets, see the [maximum and minimum values](reference_limits.html#reference_limits_max-min)\.
+The protected text doesn't include:
++  Secret name and description
++  Rotation or expiration settings
-The protected text doesn't include the secret name and description, the rotation or expiration settings, the ARN of the AWS KMS customer master key \(CMK\) that's associated with the secret, or any AWS tags that you might attach\.
++  ARN of the AWS KMS customer master key \(CMK\) associated with the secret
++ Any attached AWS tags

 ### Encrypt Your Secret Data<a name="features_kms-encryption"></a>

 Secrets Manager encrypts the protected text of a secret by using [AWS Key Management Service \(AWS KMS\)](https://docs.aws.amazon.com/kms/latest/developerguide/)\.
-AWS KMS is a key storage and encryption service that's used by many AWS services\.
+AWS KMS is a key storage and encryption service used by many AWS services\.
 This helps ensure that your secret is securely encrypted when it's at rest\.
 Secrets Manager associates every secret with an AWS KMS CMK\.
 It can be either the default CMK for Secrets Manager for the account, or a customer\-created CMK\.

-Whenever Secrets Manager needs to encrypt a new version of the protected secret data, it asks AWS KMS to generate a new data key from the specified CMK\.
+Whenever Secrets Manager needs to encrypt a new version of the protected secret data, Secrets Manager asks AWS KMS to generate a new data key from the specified CMK\.
 Secrets Manager uses this data key for [envelope encryption](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#enveloping)\.
 Secrets Manager stores the encrypted data key with the protected secret data\.
 Whenever the secret needs to be decrypted, Secrets Manager asks AWS KMS to decrypt the data key, which Secrets Manager then uses to decrypt the protected secret data\.
 The data key is never stored in unencrypted form, and is always disposed of immediately after use\.

 In addition, Secrets Manager, by default, only accepts requests from hosts that use the open standard [Transport Layer Security \(TLS\)](https://en.wikipedia.org/wiki/Transport_Layer_Security) and [Perfect Forward Secrecy](https://en.wikipedia.org/wiki/Forward_secrecy)\.
 This helps ensure that your secret is also encrypted while it's in transit between AWS and the computers that you use to retrieve the secret\.